dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ---

-Either monthly or annually (depending on the option you chose when you purchased your subscription), you'll receive an email that includes your invoice.
+Either monthly or yearly (depending on the option you chose when you purchased your subscription), you will receive an email that includes your invoice.
+You will also receive an invoice for [one-time charges](#one-time-charges) such as domain registrations.
 [Learn how to find and view your invoice history](/articles/account-invoice-history/).

 ![DNSimple invoice](/files/dnsimple-invoice.png)